Connor Joe and Oneil Cruz drive in 9th inning runs and Pirates beat Cardinals 2-1

 TRAINER’S ROOM

-Pirates: RHP Quinn Priester (right lat muscle) is responding well to treatment.
+Pirates: RHP Quinn Priester (right lat muscle) is responding well to treatments.
 He is currently asymptomatic and is resting before he resumes throwing.

-Cardinals: INF/OF Tommy Edman (wrist surgery) took batting practice for the first time with the team before the game. … LHP Steven Matz (lower back strain) was scheduled to make his second minor league rehab start Tuesday night with Double-A Springfield.
-He was expected to throw 40 pitches. … RHP Giovanny Gallegos (right shoulder impingement) was scheduled to throw one full inning and starting a second for Springfield.
+Cardinals: INF/OF Tommy Edman (wrist surgery) took batting practice for the first time with the team before the game. … LHP Steven Matz was scheduled to make his second minor league rehab start Tuesday night with Double-A Springfield.
+He was expected to throw 40 pitches in the start. … RHP Giovanny Gallegos (right shoulder impingement) will follow Matz, throwing one full inning and starting a second for Springfield.

 UP NEXT

-Pirates: LHP Bailey Falter (3-3, 3.69 ERA) allowed five runs in four-plus innings and lost an 11-7 decision against the Dodgers last Thursday.
+Pirates: LHP Bailey Falter (3-3, 3.69 ERA) allowed five runs in 4-plus innings and lost an 11-7 decision against the Dodgers last Thursday.

 Cardinals: RHP Sonny Gray (7-4, 3.21 ERA) pitched his shortest outing of the season at 4 2/3 innings and issued a season-high four walks in a 3-2 home loss to Colorado.